cognitedata/cognite-sdk-js/CONTRIBUTING.md

 # useful when writing/udpating the openapi spec and you want to see how it is compiled into typescript.
 > yarn codegen:versionfile --service=documents --package=stable --from-path=/tmp/v1.json create

-# if you already have a versionfile, you must delete it first
+# if you already have a versionfile, you can update directly (otherwise delete the versionfile before running create)
-> yarn codegen:versionfile --service=documents --package=stable delete
-> yarn codegen:versionfile --service=documents --package=stable --from-path=/tmp/v1.json create
+> yarn codegen:versionfile --service=documents --package=stable --from-path=/tmp/v1.json update

 # you can also switch back to the global versionfile at any time
 > yarn codegen:versionfile --service=documents --package=stable delete